 A Boolean expression based on parameters, global variables or a (function) rule calls.

-The optional rule postcondition is given in terms of a path pattern, an individual artefact, an artefact collection7 or a Boolean expression.
+The optional rule postcondition is given in terms of a path pattern, an individual artifact, an artifact collection7 or a Boolean expression.
 Postconditions are evaluated if the preconditions are met and the body of the rule is executed successfully.
 A rule completes successfully, if also the (optional) postcondition is met.

 Rules may explicitly depend on each other in terms of the rule calls described above.
 Further, implicit rule dependencies are expressed via the first (non-rule call) pre- or postcondition (akin to make rules [8]).
-If a path matching precondition7 for rule r0 is not fulfilled, the VIL build language execution environment will aim at fulfilling the precondition by (recursively) searching for rules ri with a postcondition indicating that the successful execution rule ri contributes to the unmet precondition of rule r0.
+If a path matching precondition7 for rule r0 is not fulfilled, the VIL execution environment will aim at fulfilling the precondition by (recursively) searching for rules ri with a postcondition indicating that the successful execution rule ri contributes to the unmet precondition of rule r0.
 Ultimately, the possibly contributing rules ri are executed (including their implicit rule dependencies) and the precondition of rule r0 is checked again, and, on fulfilment, also r0 is executed.
 If finally the precondition of r0 is not fulfilled, r0 is not considered for execution.

 The rule body specifies the individual steps to be executed if the preconditions are met.
 A rule body may contain variable declarations, (assignment) expressions, explicit rule calls (not relevant as preconditions), instantiator calls, execution of system commands, or iterated execution of the previous elements.
 We will first describe the syntax of rules and describe then the individual statements available for specifying rule bodies.

 If no path matching precondition is given, the rule body is executed once.
-If a path matching precondition is present, one or multiple artefacts may match that precondition and for each of these artefacts a corresponding output artefact may be required by the postcondition (if specified).
-However, the related match conditions may directly be used in the rule body but then possibly lead to a (superfluous) reinstantiation of the related target artefacts.
-In order to avoid reeinstantiation and to allow for optimizing the variability instantiation, the VIL build language offers two ways of executing the rule body.
+If a path matching precondition is present, one or multiple artifacts may match that precondition and for each of these artifacts a corresponding output artifact may be required by the postcondition (if specified).
+However, the related match conditions may directly be used in the rule body but then possibly lead to a (superfluous) re-instantiation of the related target artifacts.
+In order to avoid re-instantiation and to allow for optimizing the variability instantiation, VIL offers two ways of executing the rule body.
 These two ways are:

-Passing the right hand side matches as an implicit collection variable called RHSMATCH to the rule body.
-This is more appropriate for instantiations which may operate on multiple artifacts and consider dependencies among artefacts by themselves, such as a Java compiler.
+Passing the right hand side matches as an implicit collection variable called FROM_MATCH to the rule body.
+This is more appropriate for instantiations which may operate on multiple artifacts and consider dependencies among artifacts by themselves, such as a Java compiler.

-Implicitly iterating over the matched pairs of left hand and right hand side artefacts.
-Then rule body is executed iteratively over all matching precondition artefacts.
-In order to address the actual artefact to be processed as well as its expected resulting artefact, the implicit variables LHS (in case of a matching precondition) and RHS (in case of a matching postcondition) will be made available to the loop body.
-This way is more appropriate for single artefact instantiations, such as calling a pre-processor or a C compiler.
+Implicitly iterating over the matched pairs of left hand and right hand side artifacts.
+Then rule body is executed iteratively over all matching precondition artifacts.
+In order to address the actual artifact to be processed as well as its expected resulting artifact, the implicit variables TO (in case of a matching precondition) and FROM (in case of a matching postcondition) will be made available to the loop body.
+This way is more appropriate for single artifact instantiations, such as calling a pre-processor or a C compiler.

 By default, rules return implicitly their execution results consisting of two sequences,

-result containing the immediately modified artefacts by that particular rule.
+result containing the immediately modified artifacts by that particular rule.

-allResults containing the modified artefacts by all dependent rule calls.
+allResults containing the modified artifacts by all dependent rule calls.

 In addition, rules may act as functions, i.e., they may declare a return type and the last expression in the rule must then comply to this return type.

-Further, the artefacts modified by executed rules are be successively collected in the implicit global collection variable OTHERPROJECTS.
+Further, the artifacts modified by executed rules are be successively collected in the implicit global collection variable OTHERPROJECTS.

 Syntax:

-:

-preconditions {
+: [preconditions]] {